skillrepos/ai-aip/labs.md

 python agent1.py
 ```

 8. The agent will start running and will prompt for a location (or "exit" to finish).
 At the prompt, you can type in a location like "Paris, France" or "London" or "Raleigh" and hit *Enter*.
 After that you'll be able to see the Thought -> Action -> Observation loop in practice as each one is listed out.
 You'll also see the arguments being passed to the tools as they are called.
-Finally you should see a human-friendly message from the AI summarizing the weather forecast.  (**NOTE: Since this is having to load up the model initially, it will take up to 3 minutes to return the first response.**)
+Finally you should see a human-friendly message from the AI summarizing the weather forecast.  (**NOTE: Since this is having to load up the model initially, it may take a while to respond.)

 ![Agent run](./images/aip18.png?raw=true "Agent run")

 9. You can then input another location and run the agent again or exit.
 Note that the API may be limiting the number of accesses in a short period of time.
 So you may occasionally see it noting a retry.
+When done, just enter "exit".

 <p align="center">
 **[END OF LAB]**